-The first priority for snow removal are the main roads through University Apartments.
+The first priority for snow removal are University Apartments main roads.
 Next are entrances to parking lots, the walking route to school, followed by sidewalks and parking lots.
 In general, sidewalks and steps are not cleared until it stops snowing.

-When the weather conditions involve a combination of freezing rain and snow, and snow falling for several days, it can take a number of days to clear roads, stairs, sidewalks, and parking lots.
-This is typical; as you travel throughout Madison this winter you will see how challenging snow removal is in the campus and downtown areas.
+When the weather conditions involve a combination of freezing rain and snow, or snow falling for several days, it will take time to clear roads, stairs, sidewalks, and parking lots.
+This is typical, as you travel throughout Madison this winter you will see how challenging snow removal is in the campus and downtown areas.

 Salt does not work in all weather conditions and its use has a direct impact on the environment.
 All runoff from University Apartments ends up in the lakes so we have to report all salt usage for the annual environmental impact report.
 We do use salt, but we try to balance the need with the impact.